chiaome/chiaome.github.io/_posts/2016-08-10-the-prototype-system-of-visual-analysis.markdown

 ### 3 System description

-In this section, I describe overview of our visual related analysis system.
+In this section, I describe the overview of our visual related analysis system.
 Fig. 3 shows the architecture of the system.
 This system consists of three main components.

 <a href="/img/prototype/chiao-sys-prototype.jpg" target="\_blank" title="Click to see the big picture ">
 <img src='/img/prototype/chiao-sys-prototype.jpg'/>